-- If no local permits are required for park closure or conversion, then the park must give residents at least one year advance written notice. - If local permits are required for park closure or conversion, then the park must proceed with relocation guidelines established by state and local law. - Local officials are the final arbiters of any relocation assistance.
+• If no local permits are required for park closure or conversion, then the park must give residents at least 12 months advance written notice.

+• If local permits are required for park closure or conversion, then the park must give residents 60 days notice of any local hearings, followed by a 60-day written notice once permits are approved.